 The well-being of our environment is extremely complex.

-Human activity results in numerous intertwined, complicated chains of effects that affect everything around.
+Human activity results in numerous intertwined chains of effects that affect everything around.
 The world’s scientific community agrees that, overall, we are warming our climate and continue to impact our essential resources for future survival negatively.

 Organized by Greta Thunberg, “Climate Strike” protests are growing in popularity worldwide thanks to the simple, evidence-based message: we aren’t doing enough to prevent the looming ecological disaster.